zubayr1/desc/feature-doc.md

 - Open: initiator-picked mods invite collusion once registration is open.
 Either the committer sees and accepts the mod, or assignment is random — not both.

+**Consensus — majority is built, commit-reveal is the V2 upgrade.** A contract carries a panel of 0, 1 or 3 moderators; the first outcome to reach a majority is final, and every moderator that voted is paid its own price, including one that was outvoted or voted after the majority formed.
+Waiting for the whole panel was considered and rejected: it yields the identical verdict but needs every moderator alive, so stuck-contract odds grow as `q^n` — exactly backwards for scale.
+See `consensus-plan.md` §1.1.

+That rule is safe only while we run every moderator.
+Once panels mix outside operators, votes land in public one at a time and a lazy mod can simply copy the first one — free fee, no inference. **Commit-reveal** closes that:

+- **Phase 1 — commit.** Each mod submits `sha256(verdict ‖ salt ‖ mod ‖ escrow)`
+  on-chain.
+Votes are hidden; there is nothing to copy.
+The moderator and escrow are in the preimage so a commit cannot be replayed onto another contract.
+- **Phase 2 — reveal.** Once every commit is locked, each mod submits `(verdict, salt)` **on-chain**; the program recomputes the hash and rejects anything that does not match that mod's commit.
+The tally runs inside the last deciding reveal — there is no third transaction.
+- **Not via the backend.** Reveals must go on-chain.
+A backend that collected them would choose which votes count, which is the trusted party this protocol exists to remove.
+It may *relay* reveals (a reveal is self-verifying), but mods must be able to submit their own or the relay can censor.
+- **Needs a deadline.** A mod that commits and never reveals freezes the escrow, so commit-reveal makes the verdict deadline mandatory, with a stake slash for non-reveal once stake exists.

+Cost is one extra transaction per mod (~5,000 lamports each — nothing beside the inference).
+The reason to defer it is not cost but that it buys nothing while every moderator is ours: they judge independently, in separate processes, before submitting.
+It lands with the third-party moderator market, not before.

 Everything below is expansion, not core — do it after the above:

 - 🔮 Human juror escalation tier (required before subjective work)